walllab/iHART-ARC/README.md

 ABHET= # Absolute path to iHART_25_denovo_variants_ARC_practice_data _abhet_recalculation_OwnABHet.txt
 ```
 Description:
 The purpose of this step is to change the data_config.sh script to have absolute paths to the pipeline formatted RDNV flat file and the pipeline formatted ABHet file.
-The data_config.sh script is called within the setAnnotationEnv.sh script which is part of the getAnnotation.sh script in Step 5.
+The data_config.sh script is called within the setAnnotationEnv.sh script which is part of the getAnnotation.sh script in Step 6.

 **Step 5: Manually assign variables in setAnnotationEnv.sh script, lines 12-20 with the absolute paths specified.**
 ```
 vi setAnnotationEnv.sh
 ```
 ```
-Insert setAnnEnv.sh variables here.
+IG_LIST="" #Absolute path to Human_immunoglobulin_genes_HGNClist.txt file provided in the Annotation_Source_Files directory GIAB="" #Absolute path to Genome_in_a_bottle_problematic_regions.bed file provided in the Annotation_Source_Files directory

+ANNOVAR="" #Absolute path path to your preferred perl installation followed by an absolute path to the table_annovar.pl script from ANNOVAR
+ANV_DIR=""; #Absolute path to Annotation_Source_Files directory
+AWK="" #Absolute path to Gawk software directory BED="" #Absolute path to BEDTools toolset directory

+REFG="" # Absolute path to Human Reference Genome hs37d5 file
 ```
 Description:
-The purpose of this step is to change the setAnnotationEnv.sh script to have absolute paths to the necessary resources for the getAnnotation.sh script in Step 6.
+The purpose of this step is to change the setAnnotationEnv.sh script to have absolute paths to the necessary directories, tools, and files for the getAnnotation.sh script in Step 6.

 **Step 6: Run the annotation pipeline.** <br>
 Usage: